<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 3. AT&T provides access to Beneficiary Designation online so you can make updates to your beneficiary designations, if applicable.
 Please read your SPD for more details.

-4. Use the Retirekit tool to understand cash flow, interest rates, and explore which pension option might be the best fit for you as you approach your 50s or 60s.
+4. Use the Retirekit tool to determine cash flow, understand interest rates, and explore which pension option might be the best fit for you as you approach your 50s or 60s.

-We can help you utilize the Retirekit and provide you with enhanced knowledge about your personal retirement scenario.
+We can walk you through the Retirekit and share additional detail tailored to your personal retirement scenario.
 The Retirement Group offers a free consultation to help you plan for the future.

-As you get closer to your retirement date, contact an AT&T focused advisor at The Retirement Group, and also read the applicable SPD Summary to start your retirement process.
+As you get closer to your retirement date, contact an AT&T-focused advisor at The Retirement Group, and read the applicable SPD Summary to start your retirement process.

 Pension Payment Options